-\Options written, futures contracts, forward currency contracts, interest rate swaps and credit default swaps are not included in the fund's investment portfolio.
+Futures contracts, forward currency contracts and interest rate swaps are not included in the fund's investment portfolio.

 4. Risk factors

 Investing in the fund may involve certain risks including, but not limited to, those described below.

 Market conditions - The prices of, and the income generated by, the securities held by the fund may decline - sometimes rapidly or unpredictably - due to various factors, including events or conditions affecting the general economy or particular industries or companies; overall market changes; local, regional or global political, social or economic instability; governmental, governmental agency or central bank responses to economic conditions; levels of public debt and deficits; changes in inflation rates; and currency exchange rate, interest rate and commodity price fluctuations.